Internship Details

 -

 Is there a time commitment?
 Yes, interns are required to sign up for a 2-hour work session two days each week.
 These need to be the same two days for 8 weeks.
-In addition to the 4-hours a week of work, Interns are required to attend the Virtual Class on Zoom every Thursday at 7:00 PM and choose between the Wednesday 6:00 PM or Saturday 6:00 PM class. *Every new intern will participate in a two week trial period before their first eight week session.
+In addition to the 4 hours of work per week, Interns are required to attend the Virtual Class on Zoom every Thursday at 7:00 PM and to set up a 1-hour class time each week.
+The minimum weekly requirement is 6 hours.
+The internship is a minimum of 8 weeks, but interns are encouraged to stay as long as they want!

-Will I be able to ride or work with the horses?
+4. Will I be able to ride or work with the horses?
 Yes!
-In addition to the two work days each week, you will also set up a weekly 60-minute group lesson.
+In addition to the two work days each week, you will also set up a weekly 60-minute lesson.
 Each lesson will include:

 -